American Brass, Inc.

 With completion of the soil/sediment portion of the cleanup, site soils can support unrestricted uses, including residential use.
+Site-related impacts to Cedar Creek and Dunham Creek were also addressed by the cleanup.
 Unrestricted land use across the entire site will not be possible until ground water meets cleanup goals.
 EPA anticipates that ground water can meet cleanup goals within a 30-year timeframe, if not sooner.
-EPA also anticipates that development could proceed prior to the achievement of ground water cleanup goals, with site-related impacts to Cedar Creek and Dunham Creek addressed by the remedy.
+EPA also anticipates that development could proceed prior to the achievement of ground water cleanup goals.

 EPA conducts biannual monitoring of ground water beneath the site.